Mechanising G\"odel-L\"ob provability logic in HOL Light: Introduction

-In the following sections, we will directly state our results as theorems and definitions in the HOL Light syntax.
-Note that theorems are prefixed by the turnstile symbol, as in~\verb$|- 2 + 2 = 4$.
-We often report a theorem with its associated name, that is, the name of its associated OCaml constant, e.g.
+In what follows, we will report several code fragments to give the flavour of our development and to provide additional documentation and information to the reader interested in the technical details.
+We partially edited the code to ease the reading of the mathematical formulas.
+For instance, we replaced the purely ASCII notations of HOL Light with the usual graphical notation.
+Every source code snippet in this paper has a link ---indicated by the word ``(sources)'' on the right--- to a copy of the source files stored on the Software Heritage\footnote{\href{https://www.softwareheritage.org/}{www.softwareheritage.org}} archive which is helpful to those who want to see the raw code and how it fits in its original context.
+Here is an example:

-As expository style, we omit formal proofs at all, but the meaning of definitions, lemmas, and theorems in natural language is hopefully clear after the table we have just given.
+Note that we report theorems with their associated name (the name of its associated OCaml constant), and we write their statement prefixed with the turnstile symbol~($\vdash$).
+In the expository style, we omit formal proofs, but the meaning of definitions, lemmas, and theorems in natural language is clear.

-We warn the reader that the HOL Light printing mechanism omits type information completely.
-However in this paper we manually add type annotations when they might be useful, or even indispensable, in order to avoid ambiguity -- including the case of our main results, \verb|COMPLETENESS_THEOREM| and \verb|COMPLETENESS_THEOREM_GEN|.
+The HOL Light printing mechanism omits type information completely.
+Therefore, we warn the reader about types when it might be helpful, or even indispensable, to avoid ambiguity -- including the case of our main results, \verb|COMPLETENESS_THEOREM| and \verb|COMPLETENESS_THEOREM_GEN|.